civictechdc/dc-campaign-finance-scraper/README.md

 Usage: dc-campaign-finance-scraper [OPTIONS] COMMAND [ARGS]...

 Options:
-  --log / --no-log      Print log of all HTTP requests  [default: False] --cache / --no-cache  Cache all requests to file.  [default: True] --help                Show this message and exit.
+  --log / --no-log                Print log of all HTTP requests  [default:
+                                  False]
+  --persistant-cache / --in-memory-cache
+                                  Cache all responses to a file.  [default:
+                                  True]
+  --help                          Show this message and exit.

 Commands:
-  committees_dup  Checks to see if any committees are duplicated in multiple
+  cache_file      Prints the path of the persistant cache. clear_cache     Clear persistant cache committees_dup  Checks to see if any committees are duplicated in multiple
                   race
-  records         List of records
+  offices         Offices that are contested records         List of records years           Available Election Years
 ```

 To get a list of records of all contributions or expenditures, use the `records`